jlbradley1844/jlbradley1844.github.io/_posts/2019-12-27-theism-jr-youth-lecture.md

 ---
-title: Theism: A Lecture for Junior Youth
+title: Theism - A Lecture for Junior Youth
 ---

-# Theism: A Lecture for Junior Youth (or: What's this God thing anyway)
+# Theism: A Lecture for Junior Youth (or, What's this God thing anyway)
 This is not a regular blog post.
 Instead, this is targeted at young adolescents, rather than anyone who might stumble accross this post.
 And any young adolescent that you might know.